Jack Brooks: Monster Slayer: Plot

-Jack and Eve fail to save their injured classmate and a janitor when the monstrous minions, who are superhumanly strong, attack them.
+Jack and Eve fail to save their injured classmate and a janitor when the monstrous minions, who are superhumanly strong, attack and eat the janitor and the injured classmate is dragged away.
 Using the monsters' feeding upon the victims as a distraction to escape the school, the two flee in Jack's van, but after the radio plays the song his parents had been dancing to on the fateful night of their deaths, Jack realizes he cannot run away again, having felt helpless as a child and not being able to forgive himself for being powerless to do anything to save his family, seeing this as his chance to do something about the monsters that have haunted him all his life.
 Kicking the uncooperative Eve out of the van, he returns to the school armed with his plumbing tools.

-Taking out two of the monsters without injury, Jack is bitten by a third but defeats it, collecting a fire axe from an emergency box on the wall along the way to confronting Crowley in the classroom, after defeating a final minion.
+Taking out two of the monsters without injury, Jack is bitten by a third and attacked by the injured classmate who is now a monster but defeats them, collecting a fire axe from an emergency box on the wall along the way to confronting Crowley in the classroom, after defeating a final minion who had just been transformed.
 Unable to get close enough to attack due to Crowley's tentacles, Jack grabs the container with the entire block of Sodium metal from Crowley's lesson days before and throws it into Crowley's mouth, blowing Crowley's head off.
 Jack is ambushed by another tentacle, as despite being headless, monster Crowley's heart is still beating and the body is still alive.
 Jack finishes the monster off by hacking the heart with the fire axe, ending the threat once and for all.